mxagar/statistics_with_python_coursera/02_Inference/Statistics_Python_2_Inference.md

 Recall the confidence refers to our procedure: if we repeat the measurements with different samples using the same methods, 95% of the intervals will contain the real mean!

-## 6. Quantitative Data: Two Means -- Estimating a Mean Difference for Paired Data
+## 6. Confidence Intervals -- Quantitative Data: Two Means -- Estimating a Mean Difference for Paired Data

 **Paired data** arises when collected measurements are related, e.g.: